premailer/premailer/README.md

 ## Premailer 2.0 is coming

 I'm looking for input on a version 2.0 update to Premailer.
-PLease visit the [Premailer 2.0 Planning Page](https://github.com/alexdunae/premailer/wiki/Premailer-2.0-Planning) and give me your feedback.
+Please visit the [Premailer 2.0 Planning Page](https://github.com/alexdunae/premailer/wiki/Premailer-2.0-Planning) and give me your feedback.

 ## Installation